WXSS: Mornings

 The Joe Show with Joe Caruso, Van "The Man" McNeal, and Ginger Jordan was the first morning show when the station signed on.
 The show later was helmed for a short time by Van and Ginger, after the departure of Caruso.
 Former KDWB afternoon jock Michael Knight then joined to form Knight In The Morning.
 Later, Van moved to nights on KISS and Michael and Ginger welcomed former KDWB production director Rahny Taylor as the third host and executive producer.
 Later, when Rahny and Michael were moved to clustermate Hot A/C WMYX and Ginger departed the station, KISS mornings were handled again by Van McNeal, this time with KISS production assistant Tony Zamboni as co-host.
 Just months later, Van moved to afternoon drive on KISS and Rahny Taylor returned to KISS FM, along with former KISS night and afternoon host Wes McKane, to form the "Wes & Rahny In The Morning".
 Later, former WIFC FM night jock Alley Faith joined Wes and Rahny, to form "Wes, Rahny, and Alley".
 In 2013 Rahny departed the station for K-Love/Air1 in Sacramento.
 Crosstown WRNW afternoon host, Riggs, replaced him to form "Wes, Riggs & Alley."
 In late 2015, Wes left Kiss to host mornings on sister station, WMYX.
 In September 2016, Ryan Gibbons joined the show from KZOK Seattle as full-time "Producer Gibbons".
 The show was then known as simply "Riggs and Alley".
 In October 2022, Riggs announced plans to depart the station.

 Middays

 JoJo Martinez held the midday position for about nine of those years.
 During JoJo's short time away from the station, former Atlanta radio personality and current XM disc jockey PJ held the job.
 JoJo moved to sister station WMYX in the summer of 2010 and Leigh McNabb, formerly of WLRW, WZOK and WMYX, hosted middays until 2015.
 In the fall of 2015, current music director, Nathan Graham began hosting middays.
 In 2018, JMatt became the station's midday host.
 In 2021, the out-of-market personality Julia began airing in middays.
+In 2025, Julia was removed from the on-air lineup with no replacement.